feelpp/feelpp-book/QuickReference/solver.md

   - **Parallel**: Block-Jacobi, Schwarz, Multigrid, FETI-DP, BDDC
   - **Indefinite**: Schur-complement, Domain Decomposition, Multigrid

-Various preconditioning strategies are presented in
+More details and strategies are available in the [Preconditioner section](Preconditioner.md)

 # Principles